 My Myanmar travel map

-This article about other sights in and around Bagan is part of a series from Myanmar, describing my travels in August 2013.
+This article about what else to see in Bagan and around, is part of a series from Myanmar, describing my travels in August 2013.
 My visit is presented in ten chapters, a planning document and an article with some final impressions from a country which is included on just about everyone’s bucket list.
 Read all chapters:

 THIS CHAPTER: (10) What else to see in Bagan